bulletprooves/Make_yourself_comfortable/README.md

 &nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

 >
+> To those who stop by by chance —
-> May this quiet corner, filled with code, leave
+> I hope this little space, between lines of code,
->
-> a gentle trace in the day of a passerby.
+> brings a moment of stillness to your day.
 >

 &nbsp;